BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 """
 ```

-Any or all elements of this salted `Envelope` could be redacted with a high degree of noncorrelatability..
+Any or all elements of this salted `Envelope` could be elided with a high degree of noncorrelatability..